gaultier/blog/build-pie-executables-with-pie.md

 ## Conclusion

 'Static PIE', or statically linked PIE executables, are a relatively new development: OpenBSD [added](https://www.openbsd.org/papers/asiabsdcon2015-pie-slides.pdf) that in 2015 and builds all system executables in that mode, Clang only [added](https://reviews.llvm.org/D58307) the flag in 2019, etc. Apparently the Go linker does not support this yet, I suppose because it does not ship with a loader and so has to rely on the libc loader (if someone knows for sure, I'd be curious to know!).
+After all, the preferred and default way for Go on Linux is 'static linking, static loading'.

 Still I think it's great to do since we get the best of both worlds, only requiring a little bit of finagling with linker flags.

-Also it would be nice that the Go documentation mentions at least a little about this topic.
-In the meantime, there is this article.
+Also it would be nice that the Go documentation talks at least a little about this topic.
+In the meantime, there is this article, which I hope does not contain inaccuracies and helps a bit.

 A further hardening on top of PIE, that I have not yet explored yet, but is on my to do list, is [read-only relocations](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) which makes the Global Offset Table read-only to prevent an attacker from overwriting the relocation entries there.
 On Fedora for example, all system executables are built with this mitigation on.